How To Rescue A Development Project

 - Telephone developers frequently to ask them - "how's it going?"

-- Say yes to any new feature requests.
+- Automatically say yes to any new feature requests.

 - Insist on arbitrary daily builds.
 To ensure maximum effectiveness of this strategy - make sure you demand more than a day's work between these daily builds.